Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 Here’s what the deck looked like.

-IIRC, I got 86 on that specific exam — and get this — with confidence.
+IIRC, I got 86 on that specific exam.
 When I counted my unsure answers, they were 16 items.
 Turns out I got 2 of those correct.

 - You truly know it